 Why are Health & Beauty online purchases so low?

 Interestingly, only 5.5% of all Health and Beauty products are bought online.
 Is this because we prefer testing a product before we buy it?
-Or is the whole event of buying perfume, hand cream or dental floss so much more joyous to do in person?
-For example if you go to Boots or Selfridges and buy from the Clinique counter (as i have done many times), you are rewarded with a very nice shopping experience; your products are gift wrapped by a very pleasant Clinique employee.
+Or is the whole event of buying perfume, hand-cream or dental floss so much more joyous to do in person?
+For example if you go to Boots or Selfridges and buy from the Clarins counter (as I have done many times), you are rewarded with a very nice shopping experience; your products are gift-wrapped by a very pleasant Clarins employee.
 Plus you are given all the information about compatible products as well as current promotions.
 This type of service can not be easily replicated online.

 The Amazon Effect

-It seems no surprise that the major sectors that Amazon covers are also the sectors that have the highest share of online purchases and indeed the largest amount of high Street companies that have gone bust.
+It seems no surprise that the major sectors that Amazon covers are also the sectors that have the highest share of online purchases and indeed the largest amount of High Street companies that have gone bust.
 So the combination of Amazon offering extreme cut prices alongside dubious taxation activity has seen this sector change considerably over the last five years.
-Amazon therefore have placed themselves in the ideal sector.
+Amazon therefore has placed itself in the ideal sector.
 They are able to manage their taxes in their distribution model while offering the types of products to consumers who don’t need to try them before buying them.
-However, with a recent move to increase their commission on reseller sales they may have become too greedy and in the next few months we shall see whether this price hike will trigger a mass exodus or whether, like many times before, they simply put up with this dominant simply put up with the price hikes.
+However, with a recent move to increase their commission on reseller sales they may have become too greedy and in the next few months we shall see whether this price hike will trigger a mass exodus or whether, like many times before, the marketplace simply puts up with their dominance.

 Groceries sector set to Boom